 Those who are curious about pursuing a career in advanced practice nursing can choose between Doctor of Nursing Practice (DNP) and nurse practitioner (NP) career paths.
-DNP graduates and NPs in general play a vital role in healthcare delivery and can take on leadership positions in an ever-evolving nursing field.
+DNP graduates and NPs in general play a vital role in health care delivery and can take on leadership positions in an ever-evolving nursing field.
 Prospective nursing students who are considering DNP vs. NP roles should explore the ways in which they can benefit from earning an online Doctor of Nursing Practice.

-However, earning a DNP is not limited to those who work as nurse practitioners; it is also available to clinical nurse specialists (CNS), certified nurse anesthetists and certified nurse-midwives who have their master’s degrees.
-Beyond working in clinical practice, DNP graduates can pursue executive and leadership positions as chief nursing officers, advanced clinical educators, public health policymakers and university nurse educators.
+However, earning a DNP is not limited to those who work as nurse practitioners; it is also available to clinical nurse specialists (CNSs), certified nurse anesthetists, and certified nurse-midwives who have their master’s degrees.
+Beyond working in clinical practice, DNP graduates can pursue executive and leadership positions as chief nursing officers, advanced clinical educators, public health policymakers, and university nurse educators.

 Another similarity is that the job opportunities for both career paths are considered advanced nursing roles.
 Graduate nursing students who become nurse anesthetists, nurse midwives, nurse specialists, nurse practitioners, chief nursing officers or nurse educators devote many years to their education and hands-on training.
 Many individuals spend time working as registered nurses and developing essential skills before moving on to more specialized positions.

-Looking at the roles of nurses with a DNP vs. NPs with only an MSN reveals many commonalities, but it also uncovers key differences.
+Looking at the roles of nurses with a DNP versus NPs with only an MSN reveals many commonalities, but it also uncovers key differences.
 While all nurses in advanced roles have graduate degrees, DNP graduates inherently have a higher level of education than an NP with only a master’s degree.
-Professionals with a DNP degree can hold leadership positions in management or education as well as advanced clinical roles.
+Professionals with a DNP degree can hold leadership positions in management or education, as well as advanced clinical roles.

-NP careers offer specializations that focus on a specific aspect of patient care, such as family practice or pediatrics, while careers that require a DNP include top-level or executive-level administrative roles that focus on shaping a facility’s care strategies.
+NP careers offer specializations that focus on a particular aspect of patient care, such as family practice or pediatrics, while careers that require a DNP include top-level or executive-level administrative roles that focus on shaping a facility’s care strategies.

 Pursue an Advanced Nursing Degree

-If you’re interested in becoming an advanced practice nurse or leader of a healthcare facility, a doctoral degree program can help you achieve your goals.
+If you’re interested in becoming an advanced practice nurse or leader of a health care facility, a doctoral degree program can help you achieve your goals.
 Learn more about Duquesne University’s online Doctor of Nursing Practice program today.